gmarimon98/dd-srd/content/character-stats/stats.md

 - **Toughness (TOU)**: Represents how physically strong and resilient you are.
 Used to defend from certain attacks, lift heavy objects, and wrestle.
 - **Wisdom (WIS)**: Represents how attuned you are to others.
 Used to gain insight into someone else and heal or support them, or interact with animals.

-One of the nine stats is an intentionally blank field.
-The GM can determine what this stat is to accommodate the setting.
-Ask the GM what stat they have selected and write it on the blank stat field on your sheet.
-Example special stats include Luck, Magic, Psionics, Sanity, etc.
+One of the nine stats is the special stat – an intentionally blank field.
+The GM can optionally determine what this stat is to accommodate the setting.
+Ask the GM if they they have selected a special stat and, if so, write it on the blank stat field on your sheet.
+If using the special stat, select three stats to have 3✦ instead of two.
+Example special stats include Magic, Psionics, Luck, Sanity, Monster Training, Humanity, etc.